exoplatform/exo-documentation/docs/Manage-Space.rst

 -  **Hidden**: The visibility of the space is predefined by the template and can be overridden at creation time.

-	-  No: The space is not hidden and always visible in the public spaces list.
+	-  No: The space is visible in the public spaces directory

 	-  Yes: The space is hidden, hence it won't appear in the public spaces directory.